Digital independence list

 Home Assistant

-About this project
+Goals of this project

-We will either end up living in a world controlled by big tech corporations, or a world where people preserve their independence - we decide, with the small steps we take today.
-This project is here to help you make the first one.
+We will either end up living in a world controlled by big tech corporations, or a world where people preserve their independence.
+We decide, with the small steps we take today.
+The main goal of this project to help you make the first one.

-Instead of overwhelming you with choices, you are presented with the single best alternative for each platform, based on community feedback.
-To help you make an informed decision, concise descriptions include the disadvantages of all platforms, and features of the alternatives.
+To help you make an informed decision, descriptions include concise features disadvantages of all platforms.
 If you are interested, you are welcome to learn more on each individual website.

-2. Why big tech platforms are a problem
+Why are big tech platforms a problem?

 What was meant to be a decentralized internet is now dominated by a few big corporations.
 Our world’s security, finances, productivity, communication, education, politics, and entertainment all depend on closed software controlled by these corporations.